hippiehunter/dblbook/src/beyond_types/generics.md

 One of the key advantages of generics is the promotion of type safety.
 By using generics, developers can create data structures that are inherently safe at compile-time, reducing runtime errors related to type mismatches.
 This aspect is particularly beneficial when dealing with collections, where enforcing a consistent data type across all elements is crucial for reliability and maintainability of code.

 Moreover, generics contribute to code optimization and reduction of redundancy.
-Prior to generics, developers often had to create multiple versions of classes or methods to handle different data types, leading to code duplication or expensive runtime checking and casting.<!--Should this say "extensive" instead of "expensive"?--> With generics, a single class or method can cover a range of data types, making the codebase more concise and easier to manage.
+Prior to generics, developers often had to create multiple versions of classes or methods to handle different data types, leading to code duplication or expensive runtime checking and casting.<!--TODO: Should this say "extensive" instead of "expensive"?--> With generics, a single class or method can cover a range of data types, making the codebase more concise and easier to manage.
 This not only streamlines development but also makes the code more readable and maintainable.

 ## Syntax